-I am an engineer, computer scientist, and roboticist.
+I am a professor, computer scientist, and roboticist.
 I worked three years as a control systems engineer for Valero Energy specializing in safety systems.
-I later decided to pursue a PhD in robotics at the University of Michigan where I currently focus on urgent landing of Unmanned Aircraft Systems (UAS).
-I propose utilizing offline data sources such as city maps, satellite images, and airborne LiDAR point clouds to create risk-evaluated emergency landing site databases, including building rooftops.
-Real-time controlled touchdown is aided by my algorithm Polylidar3D that identifies flat surfaces from dense point clouds and transforms them to polygonal representations.
+I later decided to pursue a PhD in robotics at the University of Michigan where I worked on urgent landing of Unmanned Aircraft Systems (UAS).
+My dissertation proposed utilizing machine learning with data sources such as city maps, satellite images, and airborne LiDAR point clouds to create risk-evaluated emergency landing site databases, including building rooftops.
+I am currently an Assistant Professor of Computer Science at Springfield College where I enjoy being apart of an energetic environment of learning and compassionate support.

 My area of expertise is in machine learning, simulation/modelling, and developing robust decision-making strategies.
-My future research goals are to create algorithms and data structures for robots which utilize the geometry of their environments for resource efficient mapping, collaboration, and visualization.
-I plan to investigate methods of fusing both deep learning and deterministic explainable algorithms to ensure robust and well understood decisions.
 I enjoy programming in C++, Python, and using the Unreal Engine for simulations.
 Full CV or Shortened Resume.

-PhD, Robotics, University of Michigan (Expected 2021) MSc, Robotics, University of Michigan (2018) BSc, Chemical Engineering, Brigham Young University (2013) Minors: Computer Science and Mathematics
+PhD, Robotics, University of Michigan (2021) MSc, Robotics, University of Michigan (2018) BSc, Chemical Engineering, Brigham Young University (2013) Minors: Computer Science and Mathematics

-Research Assistant, A2SYS Lab at UMICH (May 2016 - Present)- Presented methods to incorporate rooftops as emergency landing sites for drones - Conducted multi-city analysis predicting roof shapes using ML with sensor fusion - Created state of the art polygon extraction library for both 2D and 3D data
+Research Assistant, A2SYS Lab at UMICH (2016-2021)- Presented methods to incorporate rooftops as emergency landing sites for drones - Conducted multi-city analysis predicting roof shapes using ML with sensor fusion - Created state of the art polygon extraction library for both image and LiDAR data - Analysis and visualization of big data using Pandas, PostGIS, OpenMP/MPI, Docker, PyTorch, and WebGL

-Process Control Engineer, Valero Energy, (2013-2015)- Conducted simulation, hardware-in-the-loop, and field testing of safety systems - Led advanced control system upgrade with an estimated savings of 2 million/year
+Process Control Engineer, Valero Energy, (2013-2015)- Led advanced control system upgrade with a savings of 2 million/year - Conducted simulation, hardware-in-the-loop, and field testing of safety systems

 Research Assistant, PRISM Lab at BYU (2012-2013)- Investigated optimal real-time parameter estimation for towed cable systems - Programmed MATLAB and C++ interfaces for benchmark laboratory systems